Le Lac Tchad

 • In the Democratic Republic of Congo, the TGLF alumni team is increasingly being asked by national EPI to contribute to various activities, due to their effectiveness in connecting and coordinating.
 The alumni network is country-wide and includes many from very remote areas.
 When Monkeypox was reported in Europe and North America, we were already seeing a steady stream of information through the DRC and other country networks.

-We believe that this continuous learning and action is actually the definition of preparedness.
+We believe that this continuous learning and action is actually the definition of pandemic preparedness.
 Trying to imagine preparedness and response to new pandemics using old, failed methods of training and capacity building – whether face-to-face or online – is both dangerous and irrational.

 Image: Remote villages illuminated by rays of light, with mountains beyond mountains in the background.
 The Geneva Learning Foundation Collection.